holoviz/panel/doc/how_to/custom_components/esm/build.md

 ::::

-### Automatic Compilation
+### Panel Compile Command

-Panel ships with a CLI tool to automatically compile ESM components from the commandline.
-This assumes you have `npm` and `esbuild` installed globally.
-The `panel compile` command can be invoked on the commandline and will compile and bundle all ESM components defined in a module.
+Panel provides the `panel compile` command to automate the compilation of ESM components from the command line and bundle their resources.
+This functionality requires `npm` and `esbuild` to be installed globally on your system.

-As an example let's say you have a `confetti.py` module that looks like this:
+#### Example Usage

+Let's consider a confetti.py module containing a custom JavaScript component:

 ```python
 # confetti.py
 import panel as pn

 from panel.custom import JSComponent

 class ConfettiButton(JSComponent):